There are several options for exporting your data from Strava

 If you would like to back up your data or share a file, Strava provides the option to "Export as GPX" from any of your Activity pages.
 GPX files exported from Strava will contain power data recorded with a power meter but not estimated power.

-- Navigate to one of your Activity pages and from the 'wrench' menu, select "Export GPX".
+- Navigate to one of your Activity pages and from the more (ellipses) menu, select "Export GPX".

 - The file will then download to your computer with the file extension ".gpx".
 This file will contain your GPS coordinates, timestamps and accessory data like Heart Rate, Cadence, and temperature.
 This feature does not export Power data.